specmatic/specmatic-order-bff-graphql-java/README.md

 * [Specmatic Website](https://specmatic.io)
 * [Specmatic Documentation](https://docs.specmatic.io)

 This sample project demonstrates how we can practice contract-driven development and contract testing in a GraphQL (Kotlin) API that depends on an external domain service.
-Here, Specmatic is used to stub calls to domain API service based on its OpenAPI specification.
+Here, Specmatic is used to mock calls to domain API service based on its OpenAPI specification.

 ### Starting the server